-I need a simple, cost-effective way to be able to ascertain if any systems for which I am responsible are/have been compromised.
+I need a simple, cost-effective way to be able to ascertain if any systems for which I am responsible are/have

 It seems that there are solutions that cost a gazillion dollars (so I will never know if they work -- management won't spend that kind of money), or there are scanners and such that are free or low-cost but offer little in the way of solutions to the problem.